tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-reference-data-api.md

 ### Patch Request Validations

 1. Same as [POST-PUT](time-series-insights-reference-reference-data-api.md###put-request-validations).
-2. If item does not exist, a new item will be created.
+2. If item does not exist, a new item is created.

 ## Delete Properties in Reference Data Items